Team

 Christopher received a Masters in zoology from the University of Bombay, a PhD in physiology from Louisiana State University and an MBA from Rutgers University.
 He completed his post-doctoral training at The Upjohn Company and the Joslin Diabetes Center/Harvard Medical School.

-Outside of Broadview Ventures, Christopher serves on the board of MassBio and has served on the grant review committees of the British Heart Foundation and NIH/NHLBI.
+Outside of Broadview Ventures, Christopher served on the board of MassBio and on the grant review committees of the British Heart Foundation and NIH/NHLBI.

 Benjamin Kreitman, is a Principal at Broadview Ventures.

 Benjamin shares responsibility for the day-to-day investment activities at Broadview Ventures, including identification and screening of new opportunities, due diligence, negotiation of deal structure, and portfolio company board involvement.
-Benjamin serves on the boards of HAYA Therapeutics and Alveron Pharma.
+Benjamin serves on the boards of HAYA Therapeutics and Alveron Pharma, and holds board observer roles at IsomAb Bio, AtaCor Medical, and Cardiosense.

 Prior to joining Broadview, Benjamin was a Consultant at Monitor Deloitte, the strategy management consulting arm of Deloitte Consulting, LLP.
 At Monitor Deloitte, Benjamin worked alongside senior executives on a variety of engagements including commercial strategy development for biotechnology startups as well as global pharmaceutical and medical device manufacturers, and corporate development and investment due diligence across a number of industries.